Quantum phase transition of the Jaynes-Cummings model: Deep-strong coupling

 \section{Deep-strong coupling}

 ~ To reach the deep-strong coupling regime of the effective JC Hamiltonian (\ref{H_eff_JC}), we analyze the validity of the modulation parameters in this section.
-We plot the effective cavity (atomic transition) frequency $\tilde{\omega}_{c}$ ($\tilde{\omega}_{0}$) and coupling strengths $g_{r}(\xi)$ and $g_{c}(\xi)$ as a function of the modulation parameter $\xi$ or $v$ by choosing $g/\omega_{c}\!=\!0.05$, as shown in Fig.~\ref{fig2_JC_deep_rwa}.
-Specifically, in Fig.~\ref{fig2_JC_deep_rwa}(a), we plot $\tilde{\omega}_{c}$ versus $v$ at resonance $\delta=0$.
-Note that $\tilde{\omega}_{0}=\tilde{\omega}_{c}$ for atom-cavity resonance $\delta=0$.
-It is found that, there is a series of V-shaped valley for $v/\omega_{c}<4$.
-Each V-shaped valley shares a same $m_{0}$, and contains a zero point, which locates at
+We plot the effective cavity (atomic transition) frequency $\tilde{\omega}_{c}$ ($\tilde{\omega}_{0}$) and coupling strengths $g_{r}(\xi)$ and $g_{c}(\xi)$ as a function of the modulation parameter $v$ or $\xi$ by choosing $g/\omega_{c}\!=\!0.05$, as shown in Figure~\ref{fig2_JC_deep_rwa}.
+In particular, in Figure~\ref{fig2_JC_deep_rwa}(a), we plot $\tilde{\omega}_{c}$ versus $v$ at resonance $\delta=0$.
+Note that $\tilde{\omega}_{0}=\tilde{\omega}_{c}$ for atom-cavity resonance at $\delta=0$.
+A series of V-shaped valleys are found for $v/\omega_{c}<4$.
+Each V-shaped valley shares the same $m_{0}$ and contains a zero point, which locates at